 All doctrines of immersion are based on the gigantic delusion of human spirit bent back into itself -- the delusion that spirit occurs in man.
 In truth it occurs from man - between man and what he is not.
 As the spirit bent back into itself renounces this sense, this sense of relation, he must draw into man that which is not man, he must psychologize world and God.
-This is the psychical delusion of the spirit. ( pp.140-141 / part 3 : Tr.Kaufmann, Ed: T&T Clark Edinburgh 1970)
+This is the psychical delusion of the spirit.

 The context of the above quotations is a section of I and Thou that runs from pp. 131 to 143.
 Here are some quickly composed thoughts on this stretch of text.

 In this section Buber offers a critique of Buddhism, Hinduism and other forms of mysticism (including Christian forms such as the one we find in Meister Eckhart) which relativize the I-Thou relation between man and God by re-ducing it (leading it back) to a primordial unity logically and ontologically prior to the terms of the relation.
 According to these traditions, this primordial unity can be experienced directly in Versenkung, which Kaufmann translates, not incorrectly, as 'immersion,' but which I think is better rendered as 'meditation.'
-As the German word suggests, one sinks down into the depths of the self and comes to the realization that, at bottom, there is no self or ego (Buddhism with its doctrine of anatta or anatman) or else that there is a Self, but that it is the eternal Atman ( = Brahman) of Hinduism, "the One that thinks and is."
+As the German word suggests, one sinks down into the depths of the self and comes to the realization that, at bottom, there is no self or ego (as Buddhism proclaims with its central doctrine of anatta or anatman) or else that there is a Self, but that it is the eternal and universal Atman ( = Brahman) of Hinduism, "the One that thinks and is."
 (131)

 Mysticism "annuls relationship" (132) psychologizing both world and God.
 (141).
 Verseelen is the word Kaufmann translates as 'psychologize.'
-A more suggestive translation might be 'soulifies.'
+A more literal translation is 'soulifies.'
 Mysticism drags both God and the world into the soul where they are supposedly to be found in their ultimate reality by meditation.
 But spirit is not in man, Buber thinks, but between man and what is not man.
-Spirit is thus actualized in the relation of man to man, man to world, man to God.
+(141).
+I take it he means that spirit is not in an individual man, to be reaized in the depths of his isolated interiority, but between individual human beings and individual humans beings and between individual human beings and what is not human.
+Spirit is thus actualized only in the relation of man to man, man to world, man to God.

 At this point I would put a question to Buber.
 If spirit subsists only in relation, ought we conclude that God needs man to be a spiritual being in the same way that finite persons need each other to be spiritual beings?
 Is God dependent on man to be who he is?
 If yes, then the aseity of God is compromised.
 A Christian could say that the divine personhood subsists in intradivine relations, relations among and between the persons of the Trinity.
 But as far as I know Trinitarian thought is foreign to Judaism.
 Anyway, that is a question that occurs to me.